-You’ll need a 2:1 honours degree or an equivalent qualification.
-We welcome applicants with design experience in areas such as architecture, urban design, landscape architecture, interaction design, architectural/environmental engineering, structural/material engineering, robotics.
+You’ll need a 2:1 honours degree or an equivalent qualification related to design in the built environment.
+Related subjects include architecture, urban design, landscape architecture, interaction design, architectural/environmental engineering, structural/material engineering and robotics.

 We’d also like to see your portfolio to get an idea of your design abilities.